hollingsworthd/jBrowserDriver/README.md

 #### Pre-requisites
 There's no need to install any web browser and this works fine on a server (headless).
 Java 8 (Oracle JDK/JRE or OpenJDK) is required.

+Currently only Java is supported (Scala, Groovy, etc might have compatibility issues--pull requests or paid support could help address this gap).
+As a workaround for non-Java tech stacks, Selenium Server is recommended.

 Linux users: on Debian/Ubuntu install the following, `apt-get install openjdk-8-jdk openjfx`

 #### Usage